ycpcs/cs481-fall2018-101/assign/assign01.md

 # Submitting

-To submit, share your Google doc with the instructors.
+To submit, share your Google doc with the instructor[s].